Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Related Work

 \textbf{Linguistics, Cognitive Science, and Neuroscience.} Many foundational works in linguistics study the relationship between syntactic structure and semantic meaning \citep{chomsky1965aspects}, with nearly all major theories recognizing a fundamental distinction between semantics and syntax.
 Evidence of the two having distinct representations has been found in developmental psychology \citep{brown1973first} and neuroscience \citep{neville1992fractionating, zhang2025thought}.
 In computational linguistics, separate approaches emerged to model language purely syntactically via Hidden Markov Models \citep{manning1999foundations} or through a bag-of-words approach to model topics with Latent Dirichlet Allocation \citep{blei2003latent}. \citet{griffiths2004integrating} combine the two into a single model consisting of an HMM where one ``semantic" class denotes a topic model which samples words in an LDA-like fashion.
 Importantly, \citet{griffiths2004integrating} argue that semantics in language exhibit long-range behavior, with different words or sentences in the same document having similar semantic content, whereas syntax is mostly dependent on short-range interactions, motivating our method.

-\textbf{Dictionary learning with natural priors.} The seminal work of \citet{olshausen1996emergence} found that decomposing natural images in a sparse linear manner leads to Gabor-like receptive filters, similar to what is found in the visual cortex without any priors on visual data, ushering in work on sparse coding through dictionary learning \citep{tovsic2011dictionary,dumitrescu2018dictionary}.
-Later approaches then realized the benefit of taking data priors into the dictionary learning process.
-For instance, low-rankness has proved an effective parsimonious prior beyond sparsity \citep{davenport2016overview,vu2017fast}, multi-scale structure in medical imaging \citep{ong2016beyond}, and \citet{luo2019video} argued that sequential frames in videos exhibit temporal consistency.
-Our work draws parallels to this trajectory of research in compressive sensing and dictionary learning by introducing structural priors to the unsupervised learning of SAEs.
+\textbf{Dictionary and representation learning with natural priors.} \citet{olshausen1996emergence} found that decomposing natural images in a sparse linear manner leads to Gabor-like receptive filters, similar to what is found in the visual cortex without any priors on visual data, ushering in work on sparse coding through dictionary learning \citep{tovsic2011dictionary,dumitrescu2018dictionary}.
+Later approaches then realized the benefit of taking data priors into the dictionary learning process, such as low-rank \citep{davenport2016overview,vu2017fast} or multi-scale structure for images \citep{ong2016beyond}, and temporal smoothness for video \citep{luo2019video}.
+Early works in feature and representation learning used time-contrastive approaches, assuming smoothness \citep{oord2018representation} for predictive coding, and nonstationarity \citep{hyvarinen2016unsupervised} and sparse transitions \citep{klindt2020towards} for disentanglement.
+Our work draws parallels to this trajectory of research in dictionary learning and representation learning by introducing structural priors to the unsupervised learning of SAEs.